Skip to content

 Edge

-1. Right click the following URL and choose Open link in new tab to open the extension page: https://microsoftedge.microsoft.com/addons/detail/rapisemsedgeextension/ohghmiancfhdndeciiojhgalcfhllblh
+1. Right-click the following URL and choose Open link in new tab to open the extension page: https://microsoftedge.microsoft.com/addons/detail/rapisemsedgeextension/ohghmiancfhdndeciiojhgalcfhllblh

-4. When installation is complete restart Edge.
+4. Once installation is complete, restart Edge.

 Using Other Browsers with Rapise